 - You may incur a fee (overdraft) if you try to spend money you don’t have

 - It does not affect your credit score

 - It will not allow you to build a good credit score

 - The limit on spending is only limited to how much you have available to spend

-Hopefully you’ve all gotten a better understanding of how credit works and how you can improve your score, but I would definitely urge you to also go through our posts on how to save money and how to budget so that you can make best of your finances.
+Hopefully, you’ve all gotten a better understanding of how credit works and how you can improve your score, but I would definitely urge you to also go through our posts on how to save money and how to budget so that you can make the best of your finances.
 Good luck!